aws-powertools/powertools-lambda-typescript/packages/logger/README.md

 import { Logger } from '../src';
 // When going public, it will be something like: import { Logger } from '@aws-lambda-powertools/logger';

-// Environment variables set for the lambda process.env.LOG_LEVEL = 'WARN';
+// Environment variables set for the Lambda process.env.LOG_LEVEL = 'WARN';
 process.env.POWERTOOLS_SERVICE_NAME = 'hello-world';